 Another person in my position might wonder how they would go about finding records in these countries – where would they even start?

 You can see how someone could be easily discouraged from starting a family tree when they can see all of the obstacles right from the start.
 Of course, they don’t know how easy it is to build a tree on Ancestry, and how many millions of genealogical records can be found online.

 We know that they are missing out, but we should also be understanding of their situation.

-Your DNA match is adopted
+Your DNA match was adopted

-There is a very good chance that your DNA match is adopted.
+There is a very good chance that your DNA match was adopted.
 People who were adopted are sometimes very curious about their heritage and know that DNA testing is a great way to answer some of their important questions.